-A. Instructional Planning Time is self-directed and shall be free from student supervision.
+A. Instructional Planning Time is important, is member-directed and shall be free from student supervision and administration will work to minimize disruptions during this time.
 It is time designated for members to address a variety of assigned professional responsibilities.
 These responsibilities include, but are not limited to, assessment of student learning, individualized lesson planning, collaborative team planning, conferencing with parents or colleagues, preparation/grading of instructional materials, and professional research or development.
 Instructional Planning Time shall be in blocks of no less than thirty (30) minutes during the student day.
-Occasionally, administration may conduct meetings during this time.
+Infrequently, aAdministration may conduct meetings during Instructional Planning Time. this time.
 Instructional Planning time is important.
 Administration will work to minimize disruptions to this time.